 2. Retrace your steps.

-This may seem like a waste of time, but figuring out what you did in the moments leading to the error may help you fix the issue quicker.
+Figuring out what you did in the moments leading up to the error may help you fix the issue quicker.

 - What was I doing on the website right before seeing the white screen of death?